WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### How do I set a destination address?

-In the `Send` dialog, there is a box called `To`, enter here the bitcoin address or PayJoin URL.
+In the `Send` dialog, there is a box called `To`, enter here the bitcoin address, Silent Payment address or PayJoin URL.
 If you have an address in the clipboard, then it can be pasted by using the paste button or right click.
 You can also type in the address manually, there is a checksum to help you identify typos.
 Be careful and double-check the address, there is no way to revert this transaction and change the destination.